R. F. Lafferty Downgrade Enable Midstream Partners LP [ENBL]. What else is Wall St. saying?

-Enable Midstream Partners LP [NYSE: ENBL] stock went on an upward path that rose over 9.83% on Thursday, amounting to a one-week price increase of more than 21.23%.
-Over the last 12 months, ENBL stock dropped by -60.46%.
-The one-year Enable Midstream Partners LP stock forecast points to a potential upside of 18.8.
-The average equity rating for ENBL stock is currently 2.90, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $2.28 billion, with 437.00 million shares outstanding and 88.88 million shares in the current float.
-Compared to the average trading volume of 3.11M shares, ENBL stock reached a trading volume of 2595630 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.06M shares, ENBL reached a trading volume of 1836147 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 R. F. Lafferty have made an estimate for Enable Midstream Partners LP shares, keeping their opinion on the stock as Hold, with their previous recommendation back on May 06, 2020.
 The new note on the price target was released on April 14, 2020, representing the official price target for Enable Midstream Partners LP stock.
 Previously, the target price had yet another raise to $2, while Barclays analysts kept a Underweight rating on ENBL stock.
 On March 16, 2020, analysts decreased their price target for ENBL shares from 9 to 3.